Nyamosiyego/niobi-tracker/README.md

 ### Forecast

 The forecast component predicts future income and expense trends based on historical data, aiding users in proactive financial planning.
+We decided to do the average of the expenses and Incomes then append it to the api response data

 ## API